oblivia-simplex/Narrativity/1_robertson.md

 aggressive emergency.
 The present is not articulate.
 Also we feel a sense

 of duality.
 We wear out the art.
-We start to modify our vocables\-- flick,
+We start to modify our vocables-- flick,

-pour, dribble estrangement\'s sex.
+pour, dribble estrangement's sex.
 Since it is we who are one, and we who

 are scattered.
-We\'re this pair or more that can\'t absorb one another in a
+We're this pair or more that can't absorb one another in a

 meaning effect.
 We feel palpitated by daylight and its deliberate